-DSI.04.19 Project Management Spring / 4 th semester 2 hours per week = 14 Lectures / 14 seminars ECTS credits: 5
+DSI.04.05 Project Management ECTS credits: 5 Spring / 4 th semester 2 hours per week = 14 Lectures / 14 seminars

 The course aims to familiarize the students with management principles for different project types: scientific, development, investment etc. There are provided information regarding each step of the project: writing the proposal, accessing the funding, evaluation process and management of the project.
 Students will be guided to identify various sources of funding for projects, using different application guides.
 The course also address the management of project resources (human, financial, material, etc.), taking into account the potential risks.